-- 1. Remediate BSCCL if an 85 or less is made on any skill (sterile or nonsterile) by assigned date.
-If BSCCL remediation is not complete by that date, a course grade of "F" will be given regardless of other grades. - 2.
-Must pass the course with a 75 average
+- 1. Remediate BSCCL if an 85 or less is made on any skill by assigned date.
+If BSCCL remediation is not complete by that date, a course grade of "F" will be given regardless of other grades.

+- 2. Have no more than 3 absences

+- 3. Must pass the course with a 76 average